centreon/centreon-documentation/versioned_docs/version-23.04/developer/developer-broker-mapping.md

 </TabItem>
 <TabItem value="BBDO v3" label="BBDO v3">

-**There is no protobuf 3 version of this event.**
+The event is the same as in BBDO v2.
+There is no Protobuf event.

 </TabItem>
 </Tabs>

 ### Host group member

 This is a configuration event.
-It is sent just after a _hostgroup_ event to detail members of the group to configure.
+It is sent just after a **hostgroup** event to detail members of the group to configure.
 Even in BBDO v3, we still use the BBDO v2 version of this event.